koehntopp/bitwarden_to_chrome_passwords/README.md

 * The Bitwarden export is not in a format that Chrome can import directly.

-Alas I had to write this converter
+Alas I had to write this converter to get my passwords over.

+# Usage

 1. Go to [https://vault.bitwarden.com/#/tools/export](https://vault.bitwarden.com/#/tools/export) and export your passwords in CSV format